 Russia's war against ukraine

 Since Russia's full-scale invasion of Ukraine on 24 February 2022, I have been regularly speaking to the media about Ukrainian resistance.
 My media appearances include interviews for NTD, BBC Radio 5, HRT, Al Jazeera English, BBC News, and others.
-I have participated in Maksym Eristavi's and Val Voshchevska's podcast UkrainianSpaces: culture and feminism.
+I have participated in Maksym Eristavi's and Val Voshchevska's podcast UkrainianSpaces: culture and feminism and in Background Briefing with Ian Masters.
 My own articles and dispatches from Ukraine are listed here.

 'Who told you that I might be Weak?': The Stories of Ukrainian resistance